 Childbirth Education classes.

 Now is the time – before your baby is born – to

 choose your pediatrician (PDF 15 KB).

 A birth plan helps you put in writing what you would like to happen during your birth experience.
 It helps you explore with your doctor what your wishes are for your delivery, pain management and care of your baby.
 It helps the hospital staff know your wishes and improves communication.

 Remember that labor can be unpredictable, and it is important to keep good lines of communication open during your birth process.
 We are here to help you have the most positive experience possible and will work with you.

-Once you've written your plan, review it with your physician and bring a copy to the hospital when you are admitted so we will know all your wishes.
+Once you've written your plan, review it with your doctor and bring a copy to the hospital when you are admitted so we will know all your wishes.

-Breast pump coverage under the Health Care Reform Act (29 KB)
+Read more about breast pump coverage under the Health Care Reform Act (PDF, 29 KB)